HOP Director Jon Guy Owens

 - Return to campus

 Jon Guy Owens has directed HOP since 2001.
 He was born and raised in the Great Smoky Mountains near Cherokee, North Carolina, and got his start in adventure recreation as a river guide on the Nantahala River in North Carolina, while earning his undergraduate degree in therapeutic recreation.
 He is certified as: instructor/trainer from the Wilderness Education Association; wilderness first responder; and single pitch instructor from the American Mountain Guiding Association.
-He lives on campus with his wife, Anna Copplestone ’06, and son, Henry.
+He lives near campus with his wife, Anna Copplestone ’06, and son, Henry.